-Corticosteroids:

-Corticosteroids are not recommended for the sole indication of suspected or confirmed influenza virus infection with or at risk of severe illness.
-Data from observational studies, although of low quality showed a signal of increased mortality in influenza infection treatment with steroids[43, 44].
+Corticosteroids: Corticosteroids are not recommended for the sole indication of suspected or confirmed influenza virus infection with or at risk of severe illness.
+Data from observational studies, although of low quality, showed a signal of increased mortality in influenza infection treatment with steroids[42, 43].
 Currently, no data are available on the use of corticosteroids in patients with SARS-CoV-2 and influenza virus coinfection.
 However, since dexamethasone has demonstrated substantial benefits for patients with COVID-19 pneumonia requiring supplemental oxygen, the benefits of using corticosteroids in patients with severe SARS-CoV-2 and influenza virus coinfection likely outweigh any potential harms.

-8. Prevention of influenza
+7. Prevention of influenza

 Influenza vaccination is the most effective method for prevention and control of influenza infection available currently.
-In general, influenza vaccines are most effective among children ≥ 2 years and healthy adults.
-A meta-analysis including data from years when there was a mismatch between vaccine and circulating strains estimated a pooled vaccine efficacy (VE) of 59% (95% CI: 51-67) in healthy adults.[45]
-Previous studies from South Africa have reported influenza VE estimates from 2005 to 2015 which ranged between 46% and 87% when there was a good match and ranged between -14% and 38% when the circulating A(H3N2) strain showed marked genetic drift [46, 47].
-A randomised controlled trial conducted in South Africa has shown that when pregnant women received the influenza vaccine, their risk of developing influenza was halved, as was the risk to their infants in the first 24 weeks of life [48].
-The vaccine has been shown not only to be efficacious for prevention of influenza in both mothers and their infants but also safe.[49-51].
-Trivalent influenza vaccine has been shown to provide protection in HIV-infected adults without severe immunosuppression [52].
-Data are unclear as to the effectiveness in HIV-infected children aged <5 years [53].
+In general, influenza vaccines are most effective among children aged ≥2 years and healthy adults.
+A meta-analysis including data from years when there was a mismatch between vaccine and circulating strains estimated a pooled vaccine efficacy (VE) of 59% (95% CI: 51-67) in healthy adults.[44]
+Previous studies from South Africa have reported influenza VE estimates from 2005 to 2015 which ranged between 46% and 87% when there was a good match and ranged between -14% and 38% when the circulating A(H3N2) strain showed marked genetic drift [45, 46].
+A randomised controlled trial conducted in South Africa has shown that when pregnant women received the influenza vaccine, their risk of developing influenza was halved, as was the risk to their infants in the first 24 weeks of life [47].
+The vaccine has been shown not only to be efficacious for prevention of influenza in both mothers and their infants, but also safe.
+[48-50].
+Trivalent influenza vaccine has been shown to provide protection in adults living with HIV without severe immunosuppression [51].
+Data are unclear as to the effectiveness in HIV-infected children aged <5 years [52].
 In certain groups, including the elderly, immunocompromised individuals and infants, influenza vaccine is less effective; however, it may reduce the incidence of severe disease, e.g. bronchopneumonia, hospital admission and mortality.

-8.1 Influenza vaccination
+7.1 Influenza vaccination

-Because of the changing nature of influenza viruses, WHO monitors the epidemiology of influenza viruses throughout the world.
+Because of the changing nature of influenza viruses, WHO continuously monitors the epidemiology of influenza viruses circulating throughout the world.
 Each year recommendations about strains to be included in the vaccine for the upcoming influenza season are made.
-Separate recommendations are made for the Southern and Northern Hemisphere vaccines each year[54].
-In the presence of the pandemic of SARS-CoV-2, we strongly recommend influenza vaccination this year.
-It is highly likely that co-circulation of viruses will occur.
+Separate recommendations are made for the Southern and Northern Hemisphere vaccines each year[53].
+It is highly likely that co-circulation of influenza and SARS-CoV-2 will occur.
 Above average coverage of influenza vaccination may assist with reducing the number of people requiring hospitalisation.
-Groups at increased risk for severe influenza illness and COVID-19, listed in section 5.2.2 above, should be prioritised for influenza vaccination.
+Groups at increased risk for severe influenza illness and COVID-19, listed in section 4.2.2 above, should be prioritised for influenza vaccination.

-8.1.1 Recommended influenza vaccine formulation for 2022
+7.1.1 Recommended influenza vaccine formulation for 2023

-The following strains have been recommended for the trivalent and quadrivalent inactivated influenza vaccine (IIV) 2022 Southern Hemisphere influenza season[55]:
+The following strains have been recommended for the trivalent and quadrivalent inactivated influenza vaccine (IIV) 2023 Southern Hemisphere influenza season [53]: